 We're presenting a new series from ¿Qué Hay de Nuevo, New Hampshire?.
 It's called Visibles.

-Every week, we'll share a story focused on a moment in time that’s defined the life of a Granite Stater in the Latino community.
+Every season, we'll share stories focused on a moment in time that’s defined the life of a Granite Stater in the Latino community.

 -